 - Turn off your computer.
 Painful as it may be, put your cell phone aside, too.
 The light from the screens reduces melatonin production—that magical sandman hormone that whisks us to dreamland.
 Besides, at this point, looking a work emails will only keep you wired (and stressed).

 - Take a warm bath.
 After your skin warms, your core body temperature will drop, which triggers sleep.

 - Relax.
-Thirty minutes before bed, read a book, listen to music, meditate, or simply get in bed and breathe deeply.
+Thirty minutes before bed, (opens in a new tab), listen to music, meditate, or simply get in bed and breathe deeply.
 These calming activities will unwind your body (and your mind) and help usher in sleepiness.

 - Hit the lights.
 Once you adjust thermostat to 68 to 74 degrees—ideal sleeping temperature—turn off the lights.
 Darkness triggers the release of melatonin, the hormone that induces sleep.
 If it’s impossible to make your room completely dark, invest in an eye cover.